nottherealepic/hhh/README.md

 A feature-rich, production-friendly Discord giveaway bot built with **Python 3.13**, **discord.py**, and **PostgreSQL**.
 Designed to run out-of-the-box on **Render** with minimal setup.

 > **[RECOMMENDED]**
-> *Replace this text with a GIF showcasing the bot's commands in action, like `/epicgiveaway` and the winner announcement.*
 > ![Bot Showcase GIF](https://i.ibb.co/vxT603mq/Sequence01-1-ezgif-com-video-to-gif-converter.gif)

 ---